 Fighter Pilot — Captain Walter Duke, who attended UM in 1940 in 1941, was the university's top fighter pilot during World War II, shooting down 14 enemy planes.
 The Captain Walter Duke Regional Airport in St. Mary's County, Maryland, is named for him.

-First Ladies — Two First Ladies have visited the University of Maryland.
-Eleanor Roosevelt spoke on campus on April 13, 1938, to urge young people to prepare for civic involvement, and Hillary Rodham Clinton served as the commencement speaker in May 1996.
+First Ladies — Three First Ladies have visited the University of Maryland.
+Eleanor Roosevelt spoke on campus on April 13, 1938, to urge young people to prepare for civic involvement and returned to campus in 1944 in connection with the United Nations Relief and Rehabilitation Administration program.
+Hillary Rodham Clinton served as the commencement speaker in May 1996.
+Michelle Obama attended a Maryland men's basketball game with her family on November 17, 2013, to cheer on Oregon State, a team coached by her brother, Craig Robinson.

 Flagship — The University of Maryland, College Park, is the largest campus of the University System of Maryland, and the Maryland General Assembly officially designated it "the flagship campus" in 1988.